sasikirankaye/spam_classifier_test_heroku/README.md

 </p>

 ## Components:
--  Using TF-IDF for feature extraction of the text data for the messages.
+-  Using Count_vectorizer for feature extraction of the text data for the messages.
 -  Use splits for skewed data(Since the number of ham are far more than the number of spam messages,the data is skewed)
 -  Use stratified shuffled split for the split of skewed data.
 -  Use different standard classifiers for classification of the SMS.